API Reference - Getting Started

 Filtering and Sorting

-All list endpoints support filtering by any field and sorting by any column using query string parameters.
+All list endpoints support filtering by any field, sorting by any column, counting, and grouping using query string parameters.

 Filter Parameters